CLCMacTeam/IdleLogout/README.md

 * IdleLoopDelaySeconds = "30"
 * WaitForUserPromptSeconds = "90"
 * WindowTitle = "PSU Idle Logout"
+* WindowMessage = "This Mac is idle.\n\nClick the \"More Time\" button to continue using the Mac.\n\nOtherwise, an automatic logout will occur and all unsaved documents will be LOST!"

+Defaults can be set quickly for all users using defaults write:

+* defaults write /Library/Preferences/edu.psu.idlelogout.plist IgnoreUser -string clcclmadmin
+* defaults write /Library/Preferences/edu.psu.idlelogout.plist IgnoreGroup -string user
+* defaults write /Library/Preferences/edu.psu.idlelogout.plist ComputerIdleAfterNumSeconds -string 10
+* defaults write /Library/Preferences/edu.psu.idlelogout.plist IdleLoopDelaySeconds -string 5
+* defaults write /Library/Preferences/edu.psu.idlelogout.plist WaitForUserPromptSeconds -string 120
+* defaults write /Library/Preferences/edu.psu.idlelogout.plist WindowTitle -string "Our Idle Logout"
+* defaults write /Library/Preferences/edu.psu.idlelogout.plist WindowMessage "You're going to be logged out\n\n\nDude\!"

 ToDo
 -------------
-* Use CFPrefernces for pref file
-* Update code to Cocoa
-** Only update UI from main thread

 Completed
 ------------
+* 01/2017 - Updated preferences to use CFPrefsD through macoslibs.
+** Update code to Cocoa (Only update UI from main thread)
 * 01/2015 - The path to the logout script should be set in the preference file OR the script should be part of the app.
 ** 01/2015 - Make it part of the .app, create a new method to log out
 * 01/2015 - Add preference key for window wording.